ameli/ortho/ReadMe.md

 ### Output

-* Displays the orthogonal functions as computer algebraric symbolic functions.
-An example a set of of generated functions is shown below.
+* Displays the orthogonal functions as computer algebraic symbolic functions.
+An example a set of generated functions is shown below.

 ```
 Function 1: